 The Board of Directors through the NRC shall ensure that an annual compensation review is conducted independently of management and submitted to NRC for review and tracking.
-This review is conducted by external independent consultants, previously through Mc lagan® consultants and subsequently through HayGroup®, where this review assesses the Bank's compliance with the SAMA Rules on Compensation Practices and the FSB Principles and Standards.
+This review is conducted by external independent consultants, through Deliotte for 2022.where this review assesses the Bank's compliance with the SAMA Rules on Compensation Practices and the FSB Principles and Standards.
 The Board of Directors, NRC and Management takes into account the findings of such a review in deciding compensation related matters and may also, if deemed appropriate, disclose a summary of the same publicly in the Bank's Annual Report.